 Miss Bates read Kathy Altman’s Tempting the Sheriff with great joy amidst reader-mourning.
 Harlequin Books recently announced it would end the Superromance line in June 2018.
 The line has been a MissB favourite for ages.
-In its monthly titles, she discovered many of her favourite romance writers, Sarah Mayberry, Janice Kay Johnson, and more recently, Liz Talley.
+In its titles, she discovered many favourite romance writers, Sarah Mayberry, Janice Kay Johnson, and more recently, Liz Talley.
 Altman, on the other hand, wasn’t as prolific, but MissB remembers Altman’s first, The Other Soldier, and how she loved it.
-With Altman’s fourth, Miss Bates can see that, like JKJohnson, Altman had the potential to be another favourite.
-Sadly, it is not to be.
-But Tempting the Sheriff is a great romance, nevertheless, in the JKJohnsonian vein.
+With Altman’s fourth, Miss Bates can see that, like JKJohnson, Altman had the potential to be another Superromance favourite.
+(Sadly, not to be.)
+Tempting the Sheriff is a great romance in the JKJohnsonian vein.
 As small-town romances go, it doesn’t paint a halcyon picture of small-town life and its denizens.
 Castle Creek’s citizens are nosy, eccentric, chaotic (sometimes as lovably as Jodi Thomas’s), and occasionally shiftless, sometimes rowdy; they behave lovingly, but also criminally.
-Small-town life is close and neighbours do know and help each other, but they also feud like crazy and sometimes, small-town life is, well, boring.
-Into this Pennsylvania town, Altman introduces her hero and heroine: visiting Erie cop, Vaughn Fulton, in Castle Creek to clear out and sell the house he inherited from a deceased uncle; and, Sheriff Lily Tate, workaholic town protector haunted by personal tragedy.
-Small-town nosiness and proximity aside, Vaughn and Lily must work together when the mayor hires Vaughn to fill in as Lily’s deputy.
+Small-town life is close and neighbours do know and help each other, but they also feud and sometimes, small-town life is, well, boring.
+Into this Pennsylvania town, Altman introduces her hero and heroine: visiting Erie cop, Vaughn Fulton in Castle Creek to sell the house he inherited from an uncle and Sheriff Lily Tate, workaholic town protector haunted by personal tragedy.
+Vaughn and Lily must work together when the mayor temporarily hires Vaughn to fill in as Lily’s deputy.

-Altman does so much right in Tempting the Sheriff, rejects conventions to pen a satisfying, heart-clenching romance narrative.
-Her realistic portrayal of small-town life isn’t the only unconventional aspect to her romance.
+Altman does so much right in Tempting the Sheriff, rejecting conventions to pen a satisfying, heart-clenching romance.
+Her realistic portrayal of small-town life isn’t the only unconventional aspect.
 For example, the reader expectation that the eponymous sheriff is male is turned on its head in Sheriff Lily Tate.
-Moreover, there is a daring and welcome age difference between Vaughn and Lily, eleven years to be exact.
+Moreover, there is a daring and welcome age difference between Vaughn and Lily.
 Nothing squicky, folks: her 39 to his 28, but unusual for romance.
 Miss Bates thought it terrific: Lily’s age does add strain to their relationship, as it realistically should, given society’s smirky moues about older women and younger men.
 Like small-town life, Altman manages to develop and build a compelling give-and-take, care-and-hurt relationship between Vaughn and Lily, showing a deepening of care leading to love, as well as the misunderstandings that come of navigating a new relationship.

 Kathy Altman’s Tempting the Sheriff is published by Harlequin Books.
 It was released in December 2016 and is available at your preferred vendors.
 Miss Bates received an e-ARC from Harlequin, via Netgalley.